 Well, when I went to college, I didn’t know exactly what I wanted to do.
-I really wanted to be a meteorologist. [crosstalk 00:02:32].
-No. So, I just chose accounting because I thought that was safe and I was horrible at it.
+I really wanted to be a meteorologist, but my dad said “no”.
+So, I just chose accounting because I thought that was safe and I was horrible at it.
 I mean, I can’t balance my own checkbook and math is definitely my weakest area.
 So my guidance counselor suggested I change my major to marketing and advertising.
 I had no idea what that was.
-She did tell me it was the psychology and the sociology, which I thought was interesting but it was hot.
+She did tell me it was a little bit psychology and a little bit sociology, which I thought was interesting.
 And after college, I got a job in the marketing department of a hotel chain and I just worked my way up from there.
 I was director of marketing for hotels and conference centers.
 I did mergers and acquisitions, which is a really fancy term for, I wrote a lot of marketing plans.
 Then I moved over to the ad agency side as a media buyer.
 And then in 2011, I started my own marketing consulting agency.

 Andrea Hammer: (03:25)

 See, that is a brilliant, brilliant transition for following your dreams and doing what you love.
 At first, you didn’t even know what it was.
 And here you are doing exactly what you love, which is really a major part of knowing who your client is in helping them market themselves.
 When you said to me in your bio that marketing is a blend of psychology and sociology and a little bit of art and a little bit of science, it does take all that to understand who the customer is, but also who the client is so that the client understands who their customer is.
 So, walk us through the process that you do that helps me, the client, let’s say, identify who my target market is.
 Because when I first thought of somebody needing social media, it’s like everybody needs exercise, everybody needs to eat right, everybody needs to follow this plan.

 Andrea Hammer: (04:13)